UlrikeDetective/hackathon/FrontEndHalloween/THEME.md

 ### Perfect Landing: Halloween
 Build a polished, functional landing page with a Halloween theme.
 On the landing page should be a countdown calendar counting the days until the next Halloween.
-Next to the day count is a ghost with a pumpkin hiding under a bed sheet (for inspiration see images/GhostII.png).
+Next to the day count is a ghost with a pumpkin.
 At the end of the page have a Halloween styled "Trick or Treat" Link.
-When clicking on the link it opens a new page with an image from the folder images and the text "Happy Halloween".
+When clicking on the link it opens a new page with a cocktail animation and a random image from the folder images, along with the text "Happy Halloween".
 The landing page should imagine and capture the spirit of the season and demonstrates excellent frontend fundamentals.

 You may now use JavaScript or any other browser-compatible language/runtime for the Landing page.
 The finished product should show what modern web development can do.